tinganho/balanced-storage/README.md

 ## Callbacks

 We have so far only considered object having an instant death.
 And this is not so useful for our application.
 What about objects living longer than an instant?
 We want to keep the goal whenever an object has a possible death the compiler will not complain.
-Now this leads us to our next rule:
+Now, this leads us to our next rule:

 Passing an `off` toggle method as callback argument will match an `on` toggle in current scope.
 ```typescript